 In short, the BLON BL-03 has no business sounding this good at its price.
 I am in love with my set and it is something that I will keep for a long time.
 If you’re a fan of the Harman curve tuning, this is a rec.
 The thickness of the sound is somewhat reminiscent of the Sennheiser HD650s.
 However, this is not to say I am making the claim that the BL-03s are THE HD650s for IEMs.
-They are not completely without their flaws such as its fit, the need for a matching eartip and it also will not win any awards for detail retrieval.
-The timbre and overall tonality is however very pleasing, and this has to do with the way the mids and treble are in no way poorly done despite the boosted bass region.
-Bass heads should definitely adding this to their collection.
+They are not completely without their flaws such as its fit and it also will not win any awards for detail retrieval.
+The timbre and overall tonality are however very pleasing, and this has to do with the way the mids and treble are in no way poorly done despite the boosted bass region.
+Bass heads should definitely be adding this to their collection.
 To put it simply, the flaws it has are not dealbreakers, but just limit it from being compared to set in higher price ranges (i.e. >$200).

 BLON BL-03 vs Shure SE215 Special Edition (SGD$130)

 The BLON BL-03 in some way reminds me of the Shure SE215 in some way, although they are at 2 different price points, which speaks really well for the BLON BL-03 actually.
 The only place where I would rank the Shures over the BLONs is in terms of fit since the Shures have an almost unbeatable and proven universal design.
 Both earphones have a sort of fun tuning and boosted bass, but I would find that the imaging on the BLONs is more accurate and immersive and the treble extension is much better on the BLONs as well.